MobilityData/awesome-transit/README.md

 - [shared-row](https://github.com/d-wasserman/shared-row) - A specification for right-of-way (ROW) for a SharedStreets Reference.
 - [TCRP G-16 Development of Transactional Data Specifications for Demand-Responsive Transportation (In progress)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4120) - The objective of this research is to develop technical specifications for transactional data for entities involved in the provision of demand-responsive transportation.
 Expected completion date is late 2018.
 - [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is a proposed effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.
+- [Cal-ITP Operational Data Standard (ODS)](https://docs.calitp.org/operational-data-standard/) -  Intended to address the lack of a standard format for representing transit schedules used by drivers, dispatchers, and planners to carry out transit operations.
 - [Transport Operator Mobility-as-a-service Provider (TOMP)-API](https://github.com/TOMP-WG/TOMP-API) - Working group in the Netherlands with a goal to develop an API for use by Transport Operators and Mobility-as-a-service Providers for operator discovery, trip planning, end user interaction, booking, and payment.

 ### Resources